 A Selection of Poems by Alice Dunbar-Nelson

-Alice Dunbar-Nelson (1875 – 1935; also known as Alice Moore Dunbar-Nelson) was a multitalented writer, poet, journalist, and teacher.
-Following is a selection of her later poems, post-dating her early collection Violets and Other Tales (1895)
+Alice Dunbar-Nelson (1875 – 1935; also known as Alice Moore Dunbar-Nelson) was a multitalented writer, poet, journalist, and educator.
+Following is a selection of her later poems, post-dating her early collection Violets and Other Tales (1895).

-Her heritage blended African-American, Creole, European, and Native American roots, which gave her a broad perspective on race.
+Her blended heritage of African American, Creole, European, and Native American roots gave her a broad perspective on race.
 She explored these themes in tandem with the varied and complex issues faced by women of color.

-As her reputation grew, despite a brief and disastrous marriage to poet Paul Laurence Dunbar, she continued to explore sexism, racism, work, sexuality, and family in the various genres in which she wrote.
+As her reputation grew, despite a brief and disastrous marriage to poet Paul Laurence Dunbar, (whose name she continued to use despite completely disassociating from him), she continued to explore sexism, racism, work, sexuality, and family in the various genres in which she wrote.

 . . . . . . . . . .